 My friends contacted me soon after that blog to apologize for their honoring of this toxic leader.

 Ah, vindication.
-It was sweet.
+It is sweet.

 Psalm 54 says “strangers have risen up against me.”
 But David, the composer, says,